krilor/wp-chatbot/README.md

 2. Activate the plugin and head on over to Settings -> WP chatbot
 3. Include `[wp-chatbot]` shortcode wherever you want (currently only supported once per page)

+## Getting automatic updates

+This plugin can be updated directly from GitHub, using the Wordpress plugin [GitHub Updater](https://github.com/afragen/github-updater).

 ### Settings

 There are some base settings that need to be set.
 In basic terms, the purpose of these settings is to _build the API request that is being used to connect with you chatbot API of choice_.
 It maps the request and pulls data from the response.